The Burning Plain: Production

 The Burning Plain was written and directed by Guillermo Arriaga in his directorial debut after writing the screenplays for director Alejandro González Iñárritu's films Amores perros (2000), 21 Grams (2003), and Babel (2006).
 Arriaga said that he wanted to write a script for himself to direct after 11 years of scriptwriting.
 The writer-director described the premise, "There are very intense love stories here that take place in different places and times, with characters trying to find the healing powers of love, forgiveness and redemption."
 Arriaga wrote the story of The Burning Plain to weave together multipart story strands.
 The film was financed by 2929 Productions, and Constantini Films and The Weinstein Company purchased the rights to distribute The Burning Plain in Latin America.
 The film will have a budget of under $20 million.
 The Burning Plain began filming in New Mexico on November 5, 2007.
 Other filming took place in Portland and Depoe Bay in Oregon.

 Release

-The Burning Plain was screened at TIFF, the Toronto International Film Festival, in September 2008, before being screened at the Savannah Film Festival, which was held from October 25 to November 1, 2008.
+The Burning Plain was screened at TIFF, the Toronto International Film Festival, in September 2008, followed by screenings at Virginia Film Festival in Charlottesville the last weekend of October, and the Savannah Film Festival, which was held from October 25 to November 1, 2008.
 It was an entrant of the international competition of the 65th Venice International Film Festival.
 The Burning Plain was released in theaters on September 18, 2009.